Local sources of pollution in UP, Haryana and Delhi primary reason for poor air quality: EPCA

-The effect of biomass burning ranged between 0 to 9 percent between October 10 and 13, according to a SAFAR data.
+The effect of stubble burning ranged from 0 to 9 percent between October 10 and 13, according to a SAFAR report released on Monday.

-As stricter anti-air pollution measures kick in from October 15, a Supreme Court-mandated green panel has asserted that local sources of pollution in Delhi, Uttar Pradesh and Haryana are the primary reason for the poor air quality that plagues the national capital every winter.
+As stricter anti-air pollution measures kick in from Tuesday, a Supreme Court-mandated green panel has asserted that local sources of pollution in Delhi, Uttar Pradesh and Haryana are the primary reasons for poor air quality that plagues the national capital every winter.

-Stack and dust pollution as well as open burning of plastic and rubber scrap is a major cause for concern, member of the Supreme Court-mandated Environment Pollution (Prevention and Control) Authority (EPCA) Sunita Narain said.
+Stack (chimney) and dust pollution as well as open burning of plastic and rubber scrap are a major cause for concern, member of the Environment Pollution (Prevention and Control) Authority (EPCA) Sunita Narain said on Monday.

+PM 2.5 stands for particulate matter less than 2.5 microns in diameter.
+Particles narrower than 10 micrometres are the most hazardous because they can get deep into the lungs, and some may even get into the bloodstream.

-The effect of biomass burning ranged between 0 to 9 percent between October 10 and 13, according to a SAFAR data.
+The effect of stubble burning ranged from 0 to 9 percent between October 10 and 13, according to a SAFAR report released on Monday.

 "Delhi's air quality index (259) is at the higher end of the poor category.
 It touched the very poor category last night for a brief period, indicating the peak impact of stubble fires to a maximum of 8 percent," it said in a report.